Vietnam.vn - Nền tảng quảng bá Việt Nam

 (Source: Industry and Trade Newspaper)

-Despite strong GDP growth in the first half of the year, the BCI declined slightly from 52.8 in Q1/2024 to 51.3 in Q2/2024, highlighting the need for continued policy adjustments to maintain growth momentum.
+Despite strong GDP growth in the first half of the year, the BCI experienced a slight decline from 52.8 in Q1 2024 to 51.3 in Q2 2024, highlighting the need for continued policy adjustments to sustain growth momentum.

-The BCI survey, conducted by Decision Lab and distributed to EuroCham’s network of 1,400 members, serves as a barometer of sentiment among European businesses operating in Vietnam.
-This quarterly assessment provides real-time insights into the evolving business environment in one of Southeast Asia’s most dynamic markets.
+The BCI survey, conducted by Decision Lab and distributed to EuroCham's network of 1,400 members, serves as a gauge of the sentiment of European businesses operating in Vietnam.
+This quarterly assessment provides real-time insights into the evolving business environment of one of Southeast Asia's most dynamic markets.

-European businesses still believe in Vietnam's long-term growth
+European businesses remain confident in Vietnam's long-term growth.

-Mr. Dominik Meichle, Chairman of EuroCham Vietnam, said that Vietnam's economic potential is undeniable and the European business community remains confident in the country's long-term growth.
+Mr. Dominik Meichle, President of EuroCham Vietnam, stated that Vietnam's economic potential is undeniable and the European business community remains confident in the country's long-term growth.

-“While our survey points out areas for improvement, we believe that by working together to address administrative and regulatory barriers, we can create a more efficient and attractive business environment that benefits both the European and Vietnamese business communities,” stressed the Chairman of EuroCham Vietnam.
+"Although our survey points out areas for improvement, we believe that by collaborating to address administrative and regulatory barriers, we can create a more efficient and attractive business environment, benefiting both the European and Vietnamese business communities," emphasized the President of EuroCham Vietnam.

-While 68% of respondents said current conditions were moderate to positive, short-term caution has increased slightly and this needs to be addressed for the positive trend to continue.
+While 68% of respondents indicated that current conditions are moderate to positive, short-term caution has slightly increased, and this needs to be addressed for the positive trend to continue.

-However, a strong 6.42% Gross Domestic Product (GDP) growth in the first half of 2024 and nearly 70% expressing optimism over the long term indicate strong belief that positive indicators can materialize in the future.
+However, the strong Gross Domestic Product (GDP) growth rate of 6.42% in the first half of 2024 and nearly 70% expressing long-term optimism suggest a strong belief that positive indicators can materialize in the future.

-According to the survey, although the general assessment of Vietnam's economic outlook in the third quarter of 2024 is cautiously optimistic (45%), private enterprises are still hesitant about their own prospects.
-Specifically, 45% expressed neutral opinions and 23% expressed concerns.
+According to the survey, although the general assessment of Vietnam's economic outlook in Q3/2024 is cautiously optimistic (45%), private businesses remain hesitant about their own prospects.
+Specifically, 45% gave a neutral opinion and 23% expressed concern.

-While European businesses remain optimistic about Vietnam's potential, the survey highlights persistent legal challenges that hinder growth and investment.
+While European businesses remain optimistic about Vietnam's potential, the survey highlights persistent legal challenges hindering growth and investment.

-Key issues identified include: Ambiguous regulations that are interpreted in different ways; cumbersome administrative procedures; difficulties in obtaining permits and approvals; visa and permit challenges for foreign workers; duplicate or inconsistent approvals across levels of government.
+The main issues identified include: Ambiguous regulations that are interpreted in different ways; cumbersome administrative procedures; difficulties in obtaining permits and approvals; challenges regarding visas and permits for foreign workers; and duplicate or inconsistent approvals between different levels of government.

 To attract more FDI from Europe